 As revealed in the report, prior to taking advantage of Factris’ services the average time SMEs had to wait before they received payment from their buyers was 36 days, which placed a heavy burden on their ability to maintain working capital to stay afloat.
 Among these companies who had difficulty receiving payments, 23% were dealing with a non-paying customer from a different country, which further complicated problems caused by delayed payments.

 The report also indicated who struggled the most with late payments, noting that the professional service industry made up 30% of those turning to Factris’ financial solutions for financial support.
 After that, the transportation/freight industry made up 22%, followed by the food and beverage industry at 17% and the construction industry comprising 9% of their customers.
 The remaining 22% of their customers were in the retail, manufacturing, and medical industries, respectively.

-These details paint a clear picture as to why many SMEs have chosen alternative banking solutions and financing companies like Factris instead of banks.
+These details paint a clear picture of why many SMEs have chosen alternative banking solutions and financing companies like Factris instead of banks.
 Access to capital is critical for any small business to stay afloat, so SMEs need responsive financial help when problems arise—something traditional banks are notoriously slow to provide.
 Factris has seen that as an opportunity.

-“What Factris has been able to do is capitalise on the bottleneck in cash flow caused by traditional banking solutions.
-Our rapid, personalised financial services simply can’t be matched by banks,” notes Factris CFO Brice Laurent.
+“What Factris has been able to do is capitalize on the bottleneck in cash flow caused by traditional banking solutions.
+Our rapid, personalized financial services simply can’t be matched by banks,” notes Factris CFO Brice Laurent.